way-point/mongodb-backend/README.md

 ## Mutations

-* Api request that allows you to modify data.
+* Api request that allows you to modfy data.
 * Used in createPost, createComment, likePost, deleteComment, ... routes

 ## Queries